makohda/IDRC_first_step_course_2018/README.md

     Java(TM) SE Runtime Environment (build 1.8.0_181-b13)
     Java HotSpot(TM) 64-Bit Server VM (build 25.181-b13, mixed mode)

-## Install homebrew, a nice packge manager for macOS
+## Install homebrew, a nice packge manager for macOS:beer:
 A package manager maintains softwares (packages), such as install, update, and remove.
 Of course, you can manage your computer, but we usually use a package manager to make it easier.
 Go to this page, https://brew.sh/ then, follow the install instruction.